As trial begins, GrubHub looks to defend itself as a 1099 employer

 As I noted over the weekend, the trial could have major implications for other companies and its workers in the gig economy.
 If the case goes in favor of Lawson and Tan, startups like Uber, Lyft, Postmates, DoorDash and the lot may eventually have to switch their employment classifications.
 Although this specific trial doesn’t explicitly seek to make decisions around the practices of other on-demand companies, Liss-Riordan noted they “might tweak their practices along the way” of this trial.

-The suit, which was originally filed in 2015, alleged GrubHub misclassified Raef Lawson and Andrew Tan as independent contractors and, in doing so, violated the California Labor Code.
+The suit, which was originally filed in 2015, alleged GrubHub misclassified Raef Lawson as an independent contractor and, in doing so, violated the California Labor Code.
 Lawson is seeking reimbursement for underpaid wages, expenses and other damages.Featured Image: Jin Lee/Bloomberg via Getty Images/Getty Images

 0